PeeBs68/pands-problem-sheet/README.md

 Summary: Simple script to output **Hello World** to the terminal window.

 Details: The purpose of this script is to print the string "Hello World!".
+No input is required.

 Input:
 ```